ThierrySans/CSCC09/project/index.md

 Each team member is responsible and will be held accountable for the work he or she submits to the Github repository.

+## On the use of AI

+You are permitted to use AI tools to assist in writing your code.
+However, you must clearly identify all AI-generated portions by providing a link to the AI prompt and its corresponding response.
+That said, you remain fully responsible for all code submitted under your name and must be able to explain every part of it in detail.

+From past experience, AI-generated code is not always of high quality as it can be unnecessarily verbose, poorly designed, and may fail to follow best practices.
+Projects that relied too heavily on AI have generally received lower grades as a result.

+My recommendation is to use AI critically and thoughtfully.
+Always question what the generated code does, verify its correctness, and ensure it truly and precisely solves the problem at hand.

 ## Project Requirements and Challenge Factor

 In the end, the course staff will not judge the idea itself but the overall effort that was put in the project.
 Instead, we will evaluate the quality of the application and assess whether the application is substantial and challenging.